nojronatron/nojronatron.github.io/continuing-education/msbuild-2024-notes.md

 NGINX (Brian Ehlert)

-- Is now 20 years old, started out solving the question of how to effectively handling 10,000 concurrent connections.
+- NGINX is now 20 years old.
+- Began as a project aimed at solving the question of how to effectively handling 10,000 concurrent HTTP connections.
-- Orgs move to cloud struggle, NGINX and Azure can help.
+- Orgs struggle as they move to cloud, NGINX and Azure can help.
 - NGINX-as-a-Service: Exclusively Intel and Azure!
 Paid offering, as opposed to NGINX open-source free tier.
 - NGINX JavaScript helps with integration efforts.
 - NGINXaaS: Just bring configuration, and it does the rest!
 Just select it in the Azure Marketplace.